Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: A multivariate central limit theorem

 The reader may check that the exchangeability property does then hold, together with the following regression property:

-With a view to applying Theorem 2.1 of Reinert and R\"{o}llin~\cite{rr}, we calculate two further quantities:
+With a view to applying Theorem 2.1 of Reinert and R\"{o}llin \cite {rr}, we calculate two further quantities:

-The reader should notice that, whilst we did not use the fact that the $\epsilon_{i}$ are Rademacher random variables up until this point, in the first calculation it allows us to conclude that the left hand side is deterministic.
-This means that one of the error terms in Reinert and R\"{o}llin's~\cite{rr} theorem is identically zero; indeed, if $h:\R^{\#\mathcal{T}} \rightarrow \R$ is a three times differentiable function, and if the covariance matrix of $(X_{t})_{t \in \mathcal{T}}$ is non-singular, their theorem implies that
+The reader should notice that, while we did not use the fact that the $\varepsilon_{i}$ are Rademacher random variables up until this point, in the first calculation it allows us to conclude that the left-hand side is deterministic.
+This means that one of the error terms in Reinert and R\"{o}llin's~\cite{rr} theorem is identically zero; indeed, if $h\dvtx\R ^{\#\mathcal{T}} \rightarrow\R$ is a three times differentiable function, and if the covariance matrix of $(X_{t})_{t \in\mathcal {T}}$ is nonsingular, their theorem implies that

-The condition that the covariance matrix should be non-singular is evidently unnecessary here (at least if $h$ is bounded, say), since we can ensure this by introducing $\#\mathcal{T}$ dummy random variables whose coefficients $\alpha_{i}(t)$ have absolute value at most $\delta$, and then let $\delta \rightarrow 0$.
+The condition that the covariance matrix should be nonsingular is evidently unnecessary here (at least if $h$ is bounded, say), since we can ensure this by introducing $\#\mathcal{T}$ dummy random variables whose coefficients $\alpha_{i}(t)$ have absolute value at most~$\delta $, and then let $\delta\rightarrow0$.

-Specialising to our random multiplicative functions application, we would like to choose $h$ to be the indicator function of a box in $\R^{\#\mathcal{T}}$, but this would not satisfy the three times differentiability condition.
+Specializing to our random multiplicative functions application, we would like to choose $h$ to be the indicator function of a box in $\R ^{\#\mathcal{T}}$, but this would not satisfy the three times differentiability condition.
 Reinert and R\"{o}llin devote a section of their paper~\cite{rr} to this ``unsmoothing'' problem, but the results they obtain are rather involved, and in this case we can easily overcome the difficulty directly.
-Let $s : \R \rightarrow [0,1]$ be a three times differentiable function satisfying
+Let $s\dvtx\R\rightarrow[0,1]$ be a three times differentiable function satisfying